DevExpress-Examples/winforms-pivotgrid-entity-framework-server-mode/Readme.md

 <!-- default badges end -->
 # PivotGridControl and Entity Framework - a Server Mode Example

-This example demonstrates the PivotGridControl that is bound to the Entity Framework data source and operates in Server mode.
+This example demonstrates a PivotGridControl that is bound to the Entity Framework data source and operates in server mode.

 ## Files to Look At